sdhutchins/cookiecutter-computational-biology/README.md

 Reproducible Science
 ====================

-A boilerplate for reproducible and transparent science with close resemblances to the philosophy of [Cookiecutter Data Science](https://github.com/drivendata/cookiecutter-data-science): *A logical, reasonably standardized, but flexible project structure for doing and sharing data science work.*
+A boilerplate for reproducible and transparent science with close resemblances to the philosophy of [A Quick Guide to Organizing Computational Biology Projects by William Stafford Noble](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000424).

 Requirements
 ------------
 Install `cookiecutter` command line: `pip install cookiecutter`

 Usage
 -----
 To start a new science project:

-`cookiecutter gh:mkrapp/cookiecutter-reproducible-science`
+`cookiecutter gh:sdhutchins/cookiecutter-reproducible-science`

 License
 -------